pocoproject/poco/NetSSL_Win/doc/README.txt

 minor code changes are required, due to differences in the API.
 These are discussed below:

-  - Context: the Context constructor uses different arguments.
+  - Context: The Context constructor uses different arguments.
 While the first argument is the same, all others are different.
     Instead of a certificate file name, a certificate subject name is specified.
 Certificates are always loaded from a Windows